 1) Filter Size

 Size is the easiest factor to ascertain.
 Simply look at the label of your existing filter to see the proper measurements, or just measure it yourself.
-The majority of home air filters are 1” thick, but there are a number of standard width and height dimensions, and some systems have thicker filters.
+Most home air filters are 1” thick, but there are a number of standard width and height dimensions, and some systems have thicker filters.

 2) Material & MERV Rating

-To explain MERV ratings more impactfully, these are some typical MERV ratings and how they relate to efficiencies.
+To explain MERV ratings more impactfully, these are some common MERV ratings and how they correspond to efficiencies.
 This is only a guide, so make sure you read the filter manufacturers’ information when purchasing specific filters.

 Rating Average Filtration Efficiency